MicahHiggins/tutorial-game/README.md

 # Changes applied, I want to increase mob speed size over time or maybe total number of mobs
 # I like the darkening effect, makes it feel like we go continuously deeper underwater

+#Sorry, I didn't read the assignment well before comitting so my 3 changes were all done at once and have poor commit message names